larryhynes/rspamd.com/doc/quickstart.md

 These are configured in `modules.conf` in the `rbl{}` and `surbl{}` sections.
 Detailed documentation for the RBL module is available [here](https://rspamd.com/doc/modules/rbl.html).

-## Using Rspamd
+## Using rspamd

 ### Using rspamc console routine

-`rspamc` implements a feature-complete client for Rspamd.
+`rspamc` implements a feature-complete client for rspamd.
 For detailed documentation refer to `man rspamc`.

 Common use-cases for `rspamc` include: